 CFIUS is an interagency committee of the U.S. government charged with reviewing foreign acquisitions of or investments in U.S. businesses to ensure that the transactions do not pose unresolvable national security concerns.
 CFIUS has the authority to impose measures to mitigate any national security concerns, or even recommend that the president block transactions before they close or unwind transactions after closing.

 Over the past few years, CFIUS has increased its scrutiny of Chinese investments in U.S. technology companies, particularly where those companies involve critical technologies (e.g., export-controlled technology, robotics, AI), critical infrastructure, or sensitive personal data.
 Indeed, Congress passed sweeping CFIUS-reform legislation — the Foreign Investment Risk Review Modernization Act (“FIRRMA”) — to better equip CFIUS to address these very concerns.
-See here.
+See our prior client alert.
 Among other things, FIRRMA broadened CFIUS’s reach to consider, as part of national security risk, the extent to which a transaction is likely to expose personally identifiable information and other sensitive data of U.S. citizens to a foreign government or person that may exploit that information in a manner that threatens national security.

 CFIUS Concerns Regarding Kunlun Ownership of Grindr